dsdanielpark/Bard-API/README.md

 ## What is Google [Gemini](https://deepmind.google/technologies/gemini/#introduction)?
 [Gemini](https://deepmind.google/technologies/gemini/#introduction) is an advanced, multimodal AI model by [Google DeepMind](https://deepmind.google/), capable of understanding and integrating various information types like text, code, audio, images, and video.

-### Access to Gemini Pro in Bard
+### Access to Gemini Pro in Bard API
 The Bard API, sourcing responses from [Google Bard's official website](https://bard.google.com/chat), allows you to receive the same responses as the website.
 So, if Gemini answers are available on the website, you can also accessed through the Bard API.
+However, you can't exclusively receive responses from Gemini Pro or Ultra.
 - Gemini Pro access via Bard API is inconsistent and only available in English.
 - There is no official Bard API or early access/waiting list for Gemini, although the [PaLM2 API](https://github.com/dsdanielpark/Bard-API#google-palm-api) is available.
   - Google's PaLM2 API differs from Bard, with some aspects of Bard being superior.